MicrosoftDocs/azure-stack-docs/azure-stack/hci/preview-release-notes.md

    >
    > 2. Connect to one of the cluster nodes either locally or using `Enter-PSSession <server-name>`
    >
-   > 3. Download the AzStackHCI v0.4.1 registration module from PowerShell Gallery.
+   > 3. Download the AzStackHCI v0.4.1 (or later) registration module from PowerShell Gallery.
 Run `Install-Module -Name Az.StackHCI` to get the latest module.
    >
    > 4. Run the following command to repair your registration.
 Use the subscription ID that was used to register the cluster originally. `Get-AzureStackHCI` shows the current ARM Uri, which has the subscription information.
    >